rpatterson/prunerr/README.rst

    - ``py-docker``:

-     The above Docker images with the Python package installed.
+     The preceding Docker images with the Python package installed.

    It's important to use one of the preceding branches to merge into your project and *not* the ``develop`` or ``main`` branches from the template.
 Template developers use